ChugR/car-day/README.md

 ### 1965 Saab 96

-* Registered, on the road, tires, brakes, and everything
+* Registered, tires, brakes, and everything including an inspection sticker

-### 196x Alfa Romeo
+### 196x Alfa Romeo Giulietta Sprint 1300

 * Some college buddy stashed it
 * It had storm damage where snow from a barn roof fell and crushed the hood and front end.
 Ugh.